v2-kaj/v2-kaj/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-My name is Madalitso Kaj Muva, a part-time assistant lecturer in information systems for the Institute of Continuing Education (ICE) under Malawi University of Business and Applied Sciences (MUBAS).
-I am also a guest lecturer at the Blantyre campus of the National College of Information Technology (NACIT).
+I am a software developer with expertise in designing and implementing innovative solutions to address complex business challenges.
+I am also a passionate educator in computer science at the Malawi University of Business and Applied Sciences (MUBAS) and the National College of Information Technology (NACIT).

-## Education
+## 🎓 Education
-- Bachelor of Science in Information Technology -MUBAS (pending 2024)
+- Bachelor of Science in Information Technology -MUBAS (Distinction) 2024
 - [Certificate in CS50's Web Programming with Python and JavaScript](https://courses.edx.org/certificates/2a15f5bba65c42e9b6ca202dc19aac07) - Harvard University USA (2021)
 - ABMA Professional Diploma in Computing and Information Systems (Distinction) 2020

 ## Specialisation Aspiration
 Artificial Intelligence (AI) - machine and deep learning.